hlascelles/samudra/pages/explore.md

 To avoid spreading misinformation, we check the primary sources of all the information we publish.
 However, we don't want to use this as an excuse to delay sharing our findings.
 Instead, we publish drafts of our articles and keep updating them as our research progresses.
-These drafts, marked with an appropriate warning sign, might be missing important information and might contain statements that have not yet been fact checked rigorously.
+These drafts, marked with an appropriate warning sign, might be missing important information and might contain statements that have not yet been fact checked properly.
 Note that all the waste-related numbers are point estimates, all of them have large error margins as it is impossible to obtain precise data about waste.
 We only use the word "about" in front of the numbers to indicate that we've not yet found the data or we suspect it doesn't exist.
 If you spot any mistakes, please do <a href="mailto:hello@samudra.world" target="_blank">get in touch</a>, we will much appreciate that.